-Finally, it deserves to be noted that the initiatives taken particularly during the last thirteen years, beginning with the Special Session of the U.N.
-General Assembly in 1974 have unfortunately proved non-starters.
+Finally, it deserves to be noted that the initiatives taken particularly during the last, thirteen years, beginning with the Special Session of the U.M.
+General Assembly in 1974 have proved nonstarters.
 Real global dialogue is yet to begin.
-It is becoming more and clearer that the two approaches tried so far, one by the Third World countries through the U.N.
+It is becoming more and clearer that the two approaches tried so far, one by the Third World countries through the U.M.
 General Assembly, and the other by the developed countries under the umbrella of the IMF and the World Bank have failed to produce a genuine meeting of the minds.
-Dialogue presupposes a certain degree of mutual trust and the availability of appropriate machinery for developing convergence of views as to what needs to be done, even before securing necessary action.
-In this context would it be too much to expect from a forum like the Inter Parliamentary Union to take a fresh initiative rooted in realism, to nave the way for global negotiations on these issues.
-A fundamental change in the present system requires a fundamental change in attitudes and values.
-Perhaps the Parliaments of the world may be a better and more effective instrument to arouse the conscience of the world and to build consensus about the new infra-structure of the World Order.
+Dialogue presupposes a certain degree of mutual trust and the availability of appropriate machinery for developing convergence of view as to what needs to be done, even before securing necessary action.
+In this context would it be too much to expect from a forum like the IPU to take a fresh initiative rooted in realism to pave the way for global negotiation on these issues.
+A fundamental change' in the present system requires a fundamental change in attitudes and values.
+Perhaps the Parliaments of the world may be a better and more effective instrument to arouse the conscience of the world and too built!
+Consensus could the new infra-structure of the World Order.